QUARTERLY UPDATE

 We’re pleased to invite pastors, elders, theological educators, students, and their wives to join us for the Reformed Colloquium, taking place from 21–23 April 2026 in Budapest, Hungary.
 The theme, “The Beauty of Christ,” reminds us, as Martin Bucer observed, that all we say of Jesus falls infinitely short of His matchless worth.

-Over three days, we’ll gather for worship, fellowship, and rich teaching through plenary and breakout sessions, including dedicated sessions for women.
+Over three days, we will gather for worship, fellowship, and rich teaching through plenary and breakout sessions, including dedicated sessions for women.

-Based on previous years’ attendance, we are hoping to welcome around 150 participants from across Europe and beyond.
-It promises to be a wonderful time of encouragement and renewal, as we seek together to grow in our love for Christ and His Church.
+Based on previous years’ attendance, we’re hoping to welcome around 150 participants from across Europe and beyond.
+It promises to be a wonderful time of encouragement and renewal as we seek together to grow in our love for Christ and His Church.

 Our Diploma in Biblical Studies continues to grow in strength, offering a suite of courses designed across five key disciplines — biblical, historical, systematic, practical, and apologetic theology.
 Students complete seven of twelve courses, ensuring a balanced foundation in Reformed theology.